nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

   });
 ```

-But wait! `pokeBag` is an **array of promises!** Promises are not values, they are only the promise of a future value!
-This means we have to listen to **each** item in the array.
+But wait! `pokeBag` is an array of promises!
+Promises are not values, they are only the promise of a future value.
+This means we have to listen to each item in the array.

-How do we listen?
-With `$.when()`!
-How do we get `$.when()` to listen to each promises?
-With the spread operator!

-> Note that arrow functions don't have an arguments object the same way that function expressions and declarations do.
-For more about that, [check out MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions#No_binding_of_arguments).
+We know we can listen to promises with `$.when()`.
+To give `$.when()` access to each of the promise objects inside our array, we will use another new operator - the _spread operator_.

 ## Spread operator
 The _spread operator_ allows us to pass an array of arguments into a function as if we were doing it manually one-by-one.